SketchNE: Embedding Billion-Scale Networks Accurately in One Hour: N et et MF and Its Challenges

+\qiu{we should mention attention in deep learning has a similar form : $\mathrm{softmax}(\mQ \mK^\top)$, especially for long sequence}

-\textbf{The Basic Randomized SVD.} Previous work has witnessed the advantages of randomized matrix factorization methods for solving low-rank matrix approximation~\cite{randnla,halko2011finding,musco2015nips} and network embedding problems~\cite{lightne,netsmf,prone}.
-The basic randomized SVD algorithm can be described as Algorithm~\ref{alg:basic_rsvd}.
+\textbf{The Basic Randomized SVD.} Previous work have witnessed the advantages of randomized matrix factorization methods for low-rank approximation~\cite{halko2011finding,musco2015nips} and network embedding ~\cite{lightne,netsmf,prone}.
+The basic randomized SVD algorithm is described as Alg~\ref{alg:basic_rsvd}.

-The basic randomized SVD can be used to compute approximate truncated SVD of an input matrix $\vect{X}$.
-In Alg.~\ref{alg:basic_rsvd}, $\vect{\Omega}$ is a Gaussian i.i.d matrix.
-The randomized low-rank approximation mainly relies on the random projection to identify the subspace capturing the dominant actions of target matrix $\vect{X}$.
-It can be realized by multiplying $\vect{X}$ with a random matrix on its right side to obtain the subspace's orthogonal basis matrix $\vect{Q}$.
-With the sketch matrix $\vect{Q}$, we can have approximation $\vect{X}\approx\vect{QB}=\vect{Q}\vect{Q}^{\top}\vect{X}$.
-The approximate truncated SVD of $\vect{X}$ can be obtained by performing SVD on matrix $\vect{B}$.
-In Alg.~\ref{alg:basic_rsvd}, steps 3\textasciitilde6 is the power iteration scheme that can improve the accuracy of the approximation.
-The "$\mathrm{orth}$" in Alg.~\ref{alg:basic_rsvd} is the orthonormalization operation that can be used to alleviate the round-off error in floating-point computation.
-QR factorization usually is a choice for orthonormalization operation.
+In Alg.~\ref{alg:basic_rsvd}, $\vect{\Omega}$ is a Gaussian random matrix. $s$ is the oversampling parameter which enables better accuracy.
+The random projection in Step 3 identifies the subspace capturing the dominant information of input matrix $\vect{X}$.
+With the subspace's orthonormal basis matrix $\vect{Q}$, one obtains the approximation $\vect{X}\approx\vect{QB}=\vect{Q}\vect{Q}^{\top}\vect{X}$ ~\cite{halko2011finding}.
+The approximate truncated SVD of $\vect{X}$ is then obtained through performing SVD on matrix $\vect{B}$.
+Step 2 is to generate a sketch matrix $\vect{Y}$ and Step 9 is to construct an approximation matrix $\vect{B}$.
+Steps 5\raisebox{-0.5ex}{\~{}}8 are the power iteration scheme, which is optional to improve the accuracy of the approximation.
+The "$\mathrm{orth}$" in Alg.~\ref{alg:basic_rsvd} is the orthonormalization operation for alleviating the round-off error in floating-point computation, which is usually implemented with QR factorization.